 MEMORIAL HIGH SCHOOL

-Color Guard: The Color Guard of JROTC is the best of the best.
+Color Guard: The Color Guard serves as the focal point of our interaction with the community.
 It consists of a four person guard up to a six person guard.
-In order to be on Color Guard, you must also be a member of the drill team and maintain an A or B average in all classes.
-You must show discipline, and strict determination to be a member of the color guard.
-All members must be committed.
+In order to be on Color Guard, cadets must maintain an A or B average in all classes.
+Cadets must demonstrate discipline, and strict determination to be a member of the color guard.

 Physical Fitness Team: The JROTC Physical Fitness program has two factors the weigh-in and the Physical Fitness Test.
 The JROTC Physical Fitness Test is a three-event physical performance test used to assess endurance.
 It is a simple way to measure your physical strengths, abilities, and cardio-respiratory fitness.
 The intent of this test is to provide a baseline assessment.
 The test is to be taken at least twice a calendar year and each member must be able to meet the minimum standards to be eligible for awards and promotion.
 The three events are one minute of push-ups, one minute of sit-ups, and a timed 1-mile run.
 Your results from each event are assigned a score.
 To pass you must Score 150 points or higher with at least 50 points in each event.
 Your age, gender and the amount of repetitions or time elapsed for each event determines your score.
 Unlike other Jrotc endurance tests the fitness test is normally performed in normal workout gear and running shoes.